 EIDR terminology was set up to be universal to support as many use cases as possible.
 We offer support to help you find what you need, register your assets via best practices, and to map to the appropriate terminology in the registry.
 However, participants are encouraged to request new terminology if a use case truly is not supported by the registry.

 The metadata collected is intentionally limited to the values needed to de-duplicate records.
-EIDR is intended to be a registry only, so our bylaws prevent us from competing with members who supply rich metadata as a service.
+EIDR is intended to be a registry only, so our bylaws prevent us from collecting subjective metadata.
 No single metadata provider will be the source of everything for everyone.
 Think of EIDR as the ISBN of media and entertainment.

 EIDR is a public registry.
 If a record is introduced, it becomes a publicly available record.